playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shader-chunk-migrations.md

 | `thicknessPS` |
 | `transmissionPS` |

-This is also supported in custom chunks, given that your chunk piggybacks on the pre-existing material samplers.
-To support this method in your custom chunks, what you'd need to do is:
+This is also supported in custom front-end chunks, given that your chunk piggybacks on the pre-existing material samplers.
+To support this method in your chunks, what you'd need to do is:
 * Remove the sampler uniform declaration from the chunk
-* Replace the sampler name with `$SAMPLER`
+* Replace the sampler name with the `$SAMPLER` macro

 For example:
 ```glsl